 The news was reported as a “rumor” by WDW News Today and other blogs.

-We also found multiple individual reports of Disney Stores closing in the U.K.
+We found multiple individual reports from 2021 that published news of Disney Stores closing in the U.K.

 On May 27, TheIndustry.fashion brought news that the Westfield Stratford location was not to reopen.
 On the same day, it was also reported that a location in the U.S. was closing.
 “Lexington was home to the only remaining Disney store in Kentucky.
 Now it’s closing,” the Lexington Herald-Leader reported.